stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

                 key: api-token
   ```

 #### Key Fields

 - **`.spec.acme.email`**: Email address for certificate lifecycle updates.
 - **`.spec.acme.solvers.dns01.cloudflare.apiTokenSecretRef`**: Reference to the `ExternalSecret` created earlier.

 !!! note

-To deploy cluster-scoped resource (like ClusterIssuer), there is a need to whitelist deployment of these using [`MTO's Extension resource`](https://docs.stakater.com/mto/main/crds-api-reference/extensions.html).
+To deploy cluster-scoped resource (like ClusterIssuer), there is a need of whitelisting deployment of these using [`MTO's Extension resource`](https://docs.stakater.com/mto/main/crds-api-reference/extensions.html).
 This resource must be created at `<cluster>/tenant-operator-config/extensions/` path in Infra GitOps.

 Commit, push, and merge these changes to the `main` branch.
 ArgoCD will deploy the resources to the specified namespaces within few minutes.